markovav-official/movie-recommender-system/README.md

 - `references`: Data dictionaries, manuals, and other explanatory materials.
 - `reports`: Contains reports.
 - `benchmark`: Dataset used for evaluation and the evaluation script.

+## Running the benchmark

+- Create a virtual environment `python -m venv venv` in project root and activate it
+- Install all libraries `pip install -r requirements.txt`
+- Go to `benchmark` folder and run `python evaluate.py [all/nearest_neighbors/lightgcn]`